 After a very early pickup and a drive north, you’ll arrive at the base of the volcano for 4am and start your ascent.
-I was scared it would be really tough but I actually didn’t find it too hard.
+I was scared it would be super tough but I didn’t find it too hard.

 You can expect to pay around $50 for a tour including breakfast and returning around 11am.
 This was well worth it for the services of the guides alone – I’d have had no clue which paths to take in the dark.